How to Check and Patch Meltdown CPU Vulnerability in Linux?

 If the script indicates that your system is no longer vulnerable, you have successfully patched the Meltdown vulnerability.

-See also How to Install Git-GUI on CentOS
+See also How to Install PHP GD-library on Ubuntu

 Commands Mentioned: